Aliases for ATP7B Gene

 GeneCards Summary for ATP7B Gene

 ATP7B (ATPase Copper Transporting Beta) is a Protein Coding gene.
 Diseases associated with ATP7B include Wilson Disease and Menkes Disease.
-Among its related pathways are Platinum Pathway, Pharmacokinetics/Pharmacodynamics and Cardiac conduction.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Platinum drug resistance.
 Gene Ontology (GO) annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
 An important paralog of this gene is ATP7A.

 UniProtKB/Swiss-Prot Summary for ATP7B Gene

 Copper ion transmembrane transporter involved in the export of copper out of the cells.
 It is involved in copper homeostasis in the liver, where it ensures the efflux of copper from hepatocytes into the bile in response to copper overload.